 · May need reseeding after 2-3 years.

 Our lawn experts recommend using both clover and grass seed to establish the healthiest lawn possible.
 However, do not spread these different types of seeds together.
 Since clover seed is so small and dense, and usually clumps together at the bottom of the spreader or seed bag, spreading with grass seed usually results in uneven coverage.
 Instead, determine your desired ratio of clover to grass and spread separately.
+Remember, the best time in the spring to plant any lawn seed is mid-May or when the soil temperature reaches 15 degrees Celsius.

 Overseeding a Clover Lawn